Skip to Main Content

 Can spring really start without an Easter Egg hunt?
 Of course, these events don’t have to be just for kids.
 You can also host hunts that hide prizes for adult supporters, like vacation or event tickets, small cash rewards, or other fun items.
 You can either use a pay-to-enter model or turn it into a bit more of a gamble, where participants get a basket of eggs that may or may not contain a valuable prize.

 Create a pumpkin patch and offer pumpkins for sale during the fall season.
-Alternately, you can sponsor a trip to a local pumpkin patch with entry fees going towards your nonprofit.
-You can also set up carving stations people can use once they have their pumpkins picked out.
+Alternately, you can sponsor a trip to a local pumpkin patch, with entry fees going towards your nonprofit.
+You can also set up carving stations that people can use once they have their pumpkins picked out.

 Sell potted plants, flowers, or garden supplies during the early spring months.
 Look into bringing in several local garden shops to offer a wide variety of plants.
 If you’re planning a community clean-up event, this sale could pair very nicely with it.